Ninja Infestation

 What distinguishes geese from ducks, aside from their size?
 Geese honk and ducks quack!

 I saw this Canadian Goose Armada at Santee Lakes, where they seem to be regular visitors.
 Geese supposedly like to eat grass, another differentiator between ducks and geese, and there is plenty of grass at Santee Lakes.
+I’ve recorded observations of the geese near Chicago.
 They are ubiquitous in the ponds, lakes, and rivers of Cook County, Illinois and considered a nuisance because of their sizeable avian excrement.
 If you have ever wondered where the term “goosing” comes from, try getting too close to one of these big birds.

 As of this writing, the iNaturalist database has 299,128 worldwide observations of the Ruddy Duck.
 Its conservation status is of least concern.

-Brants Goose is distinguished by the white collar about its neck.
+The white collar around its neck distinguishes the Brant Goose.
 It’s much smaller than its Canadian counterpart and not much larger than the other ducks on the lagoon.
-I spotted this one at San Elijo Lagoon, which makes sense, given their predilection for eel grass.
+I spotted this one at San Elijo Lagoon, which makes sense, given their predilection for eelgrass.

 The Brants breed on the high Arctic Tundra, making them the long-distance winners of the lagoon.
 As of this writing, the iNaturalist database has 16,238 worldwide observations of the Brant.
 Its conservation status is of least concern.